nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/maven-integration.md

 To set up a dependency to the latest snapshot of a Studio branch:

 1. Go to the **Branch Management** screen and select a branch.

 2. Press the `Maven GAV` button.
-This button is available both for the latest changes only available in your own workspace or for the ones that are shared for all users on the branch.
+This button is available both for the latest changes only available in your own workspace (Work In Progress) or for the ones that are shared for all users on the branch (Merged Commits).

 ![]({{file name='maven-gav.png'}} ?w=650,border=true)